 This procedure allows the rest of the oxygen-poor blood returning from the body to flow to the lungs.
 After this procedure, there's no mixing of oxygen-rich and oxygen-poor blood in the heart, and your child's skin will no longer look blue.

-Another surgical option is a heart transplant, especially when the defects are complex.
+Another surgical option is a heart transplant, especially when the associated heart defects are complex.
 Babies with hypoplastic left heart syndrome can be considered for a transplant.
-While awaiting a heart transplant, your baby may require medications until a donor heart becomes available.
+After a heart transplant, your child will need lifelong medications to prevent the body from rejecting the donor heart.

 Your child's cardiologist will tell you whether your child needs to take preventive antibiotics before certain dental or other procedures to prevent infections.
 In some cases, he or she may also recommend that your child limit physical activity.